AdobeDocs/experience-manager-core-components.en/help/using/localization.md

 Similarly a navigation component usually must be displayed across all pages.
 However it will need to reflect the content of the localized pages as well.

 Using the localization features of the [Navigation Core Component](navigation.md) and [Experience Fragment Core Component](experience-fragment.md) along with the [editable templates of AEM](https://docs.adobe.com/content/help/en/experience-manager-64/authoring/siteandpage/templates.html), this becomes a smiple task.
+The example could be further extended to use the [Language Navigation Component](language-navigation.md) as well.

 ## The Content Structure {#content-structure}